GPSamy/easy-datastore/README.md

 # Easy DataStore

 Easy DataStore is a lightweight Android library that replaces the traditional SharedPreferences with the new DataStore API.
-It uses the Factory pattern to create a singleton DataStore object, ensuring a simple and efficient way to store and retrieve values across your codebase.
+It uses the Builder pattern to create a singleton DataStore object, ensuring a simple and efficient way to store and retrieve values across your codebase.

 ## Features
 - Replace SharedPreferences with DataStore.